Low-temperature scaling laws in unconventional flat-band superconductors: Low-temperature scaling laws

 We assume that the single-particle Hamiltonian is TRS and $N = -\partial\Omega/\partial\mu$ is constant in $\vv{q}$.
-Then, the superfluid weight is defined as the second total derivative of the free energy with respect to the external gauge field $\vv{q} = \vv{A}$ \cite{hirschfeld1993effect,taylor2006pairing}.
-For unconventional pairings, it has been shown that the superfluid weight is given by \cite{lamponen2025superconductivity,buthenhoff2025functional}
+Then, for unconventional pairings, it has been shown that the superfluid weight is given by \cite{lamponen2025superconductivity,buthenhoff2025functional}

 The first term is the conventional contribution and depends only on the curvature of the energy bands and the second term is the local part of the geometrical contribution.
-Analytical expressions for these contributions can be found, for example, in the supplementary material of Ref.~\cite{xie2020topology}.
+Analytical expressions for these contributions can be found, for example, in the Supplemental Material of Ref.~\cite{xie2020topology}.
 The third term represents the functional contribution (or the nonlocal part of the geometrical contribution) to the superfluid weight.
 For zero temperature, an analytical expression was derived in Ref.~\cite{buthenhoff2025functional}.
-In Appendix~\ref{app:func-contribution}, we provide a generalization of the formula for nonzero temperature (see also Refs.~\cite{lamponen2025superconductivity,zeng2025superfluid} for related elaborations).
 Note that for conventional pairings, we can find a basis in which the functional contribution vanishes~\cite{huhtinen2022revisiting}.
 Since we consider flat-band superconductors, the conventional contribution vanishes, so that we only need to find the low-temperature scaling behaviors of the geometrical and functional contributions.
 Appendix~\ref{app:isolated-limit} collects explicit formulas for the superfluid weight in the isolated-band limit relevant to our discussion.